 What I do and Why I do it

 I used to try to make my work appealing to the largest common denominator.
 I had a sense that my style was too dark and that I was outside of what people wanted me to be.
-Eventually, I decided to embrace who I actually am.
-An aesthetically dark, not-white man, who wants people to be kind, honest, and freely weird and who is hyper-focused on the creative process.
+At some point, I inevitably decided to embrace who I actually am.
+I’m an aesthetically dark, not-white man, who wants people to be kind, honest, and freely weird and who is hyper-focused on the creative process.

 I still consider myself an interdisciplinary artist.
 But I also know that I need a specific focus in my work.